sciety/api-prototype/README.md

 The [Turtle] files in [`data`](./data) contain RDF statements describing articles, their versions, and their evaluations.

-If you run `docker-compose up` a [Trifid] server is available to view the resources (e.g. <http://localhost:8080/peerj.11014v0.1-decision>).
+If you run `docker-compose up` a [Trifid] server is available at <http://localhost:8080> to view the resources (e.g. <http://localhost:8080/peerj.11014v0.1-decision>).
 This also has:

 - a SPARQL editor at <http://localhost:8080/sparql/>, which uses [Yasgui].
 - a view on the structure at <http://localhost:8080/spex/>, which uses [SPEX].